ruichenZz/cs239-attention-span/evaluation/evaluation.md

     Participant 10:

 3. [+1] DEPTH: Evaluate with 5 more participants.
 Feel free to make changes to your system between the first and second round of evaluation.
 If you do make changes, summarize the changes you made and why.

+Participant 1
+Time in each stage (seconds): 25, 80, 160, 230
+Number of Interactions (visualization-script, suggestion-script): 4, 3

+Participant 1 began by exploring the system for about 25 seconds, noting that “the overall interface feels intuitive.”
+After this, they uploaded a short script file via the new file upload feature to quickly populate the text editor.
+Throughout the visualization phase (80 seconds), they made 4 switches back and forth between the script and the timeline.
+This was mainly to identify how much each segment needed expansion or comedic relief.
+They also inserted two images using the image upload button, which automatically placed [image inserted] placeholders at their cursor positions.
+They found it “refreshingly simple” and “useful for remembering exactly where visuals should appear.”

+In the suggestion stage (160 seconds), Participant 1 engaged with suggestions 3 times.
+They praised the system for “pointing out logical gaps” in the comedic transitions, finding it easier to fix them before filming.
+The editing phase (230 seconds) involved continuous toggling between the text and the timeline to confirm that comedic elements were flowing in the correct places.
+They also created three version snapshots using the new version control feature, allowing them to revert to an earlier version when they felt the script had become too cluttered.
+Ultimately, they said the versioning helped them iterate more confidently, stating: “I know I can always go back and compare.”

+Participant 2
+Time in each stage (seconds): 20, 130, 150, 200
+Number of Interactions (visualization-script, suggestion-script): 6, 6

+Participant 2 quickly scanned the interface in about 20 seconds, leaving them plenty of time to experiment with the new features in depth.
+They dragged and dropped a previously written script (a .txt file), appreciating how the file upload automatically integrated the text.
+They spent the next 130 seconds in the visualization phase, toggling 6 times to see how comedic bits stacked up against more informational sections.
+Throughout these toggles, they inserted a single [image inserted] placeholder to remind themselves of a future graphic they plan to include.

+During the suggestion stage (150 seconds), they alternated 6 times between reading suggestions and updating the text, noting that suggestions “felt increasingly aligned” with their content.
+Their editing phase (200 seconds) was driven largely by the version control feature.
+They committed two versions at pivotal points: one to capture the comedic improvements, another after inserting new transitions.
+They said the version snapshots “made them feel more adventurous,” since they could roll back if the changes didn’t work out.

+Participant 3
+Time in each stage (seconds): 30, 70, 100, 250
+Number of Interactions (visualization-script, suggestion-script): 2, 5

+Participant 3 spent 30 seconds reading on-screen instructions to verify the system’s workflow.
+They opted to type a script manually rather than upload a file, noting that typing helps them organize ideas “on the fly.”
+During the visualization phase (70 seconds), they only switched twice to double-check comedic emphasis.
+They explained that they “prefer a big-picture view first” and rely more on suggestions for deeper edits.

+They dedicated 100 seconds to studying the suggestions, with 5 interactions between the suggestions panel and the script.
+Midway, they inserted a placeholder for an image where they planned to display a chart in the final video.
+Their editing phase (250 seconds) was the longest among the group, where they tested multiple comedic rewrites.
+They saved one version initially, then realized after some reorganization that they wanted to revert—so they loaded the previous version to retrieve the old comedic structure.
+They found version control “immediately valuable,” praising how it let them compare comedic flow before and after.

+Participant 4
+Time in each stage (seconds): 60, 90, 90, 180
+Number of Interactions (visualization-script, suggestion-script): 10, 2

+Participant 4 took a thorough 60-second exploration, testing each icon, including the file upload and image insert features.
+They tried uploading a small .docx file, but discovered the system displayed some odd formatting.
+Still, they believed the system was “surprisingly resilient,” as it recovered enough text to work with.
+In the visualization phase (90 seconds), they switched back and forth 10 times, explaining that they like to “immediately see the structural impact” of every line added or removed.

+Although they only had 2 suggestion-script interactions during the 90-second suggestion stage, they still found the suggestions “insightful” for comedic timing.
+In the editing stage (180 seconds), they also saved two versions—one to mark a halfway point in rewriting, another to finalize comedic segments.
+Interestingly, they didn’t end up reverting, but said the version control gave them more confidence to experiment: “It’s great for not second-guessing every little edit.”

+Participant 5
+Time in each stage (seconds): 10, 120, 180, 190
+Number of Interactions (visualization-script, suggestion-script): 7, 7

+Participant 5 jumped in quickly with only 10 seconds of onboarding, mostly ignoring instructions in favor of “figuring it out by clicking around.”
+They typed part of their script and also uploaded an older snippet to compare how the system’s suggestions differ between older and newer content.
+The visualization phase (120 seconds) had 7 toggles, emphasizing comedic vs. storytelling transitions.

+They spent 180 seconds on suggestions, also toggling 7 times between reading them and applying partial changes.
+They inserted three [image inserted] placeholders to mark spots for future infographics, praising this feature as “a neat reminder.”
+The editing phase (190 seconds) saw them save multiple versions after each major comedic revision.
+They tested rolling back to an earlier version for a comedic draft, finding it “fantastically simple to revert” if the new comedic lines didn’t blend well.
+By the end, they praised how file upload plus version control “streamlines the iterative script-building process,” making it a strong tool for multi-step content creation.

+Summary of Changes Made and Why
+Between our first and second round of evaluations, we introduced several features based on feedback and anticipated user needs:

+File Upload & Drag-and-Drop:

+We added these to accommodate users who write their scripts in separate editors and want to import them seamlessly.
+Multiple participants noted how this option saved them from manual copy-pasting, improving their overall workflow.

+Image Insert Placeholder:

+Content creators often want to indicate where visuals should go in the final production.
+We introduced an “Insert Image” button that places a [image inserted] placeholder at the current cursor position.
+This change helps them keep track of potential illustrations or slides within the script, avoiding confusion later in the editing process.

+Version Control:

+Users requested an option to revert changes or compare different drafts without manually saving files.
+We added a simple version history where each snapshot can be saved and reloaded.
+This gave participants the confidence to experiment more with comedic or narrative changes, knowing they could revert if needed.

+By implementing these updates, we aimed to make the system more flexible, user-friendly, and conducive to iterative creative processes—ultimately helping participants better refine their scripts in a single, integrated environment.

 ## After your evaluation [+4]